DreamOfTheRedChamber/leetcode/README.md

 #### dynamic-programming <a id="dynamic-programming"></a>

-### questions to ask <a id="questions"></a>
-* array
-	* Is array sorted
-	* Given two arrays, which one's size is bigger
-	* Whether could modify entries inside array
-* linkedList
-	* Convert tree to linkedlist, doubly or singly linkedlist
-* hashmap
-	* histogram-related problem, character set
-* binary search
-	* whether duplicates exist inside array
-* String parser related problems
-    * whether the string contains space
-    * how are tokens separated, using comma, slash or something else
-* Binary search tree
-    * whether there are duplicated values.
-If yes, how are they stored (left <= middle < right)

 ### error-prone cases <a id="error-prone"></a>
 * detect cycle in undirected graph
     - pass in super node inside dfs recursive call